Reverse Mortgage Pros and Cons

 It usually turns home equity into spendable liquidity, which often reduces the equity left to heirs.
 That may be perfectly fine if it supports your goals, but it's usually a poor fit if keeping the home in the family is the main objective.

 A reverse mortgage is never just a mortgage decision.
-It’s a cash-flow decision, a housing timeline decision, and often a family legacy decision too.
+It is a cash flow decision, a housing timeline decision, and often a family legacy decision too.
+Looking at it inside the context of your full comprehensive retirement planning picture, including your Retirement Planning Checklist (5 Years Before You Retire) goals, leads to far better outcomes than evaluating it on its own.

-If you want a clear comparison of downsizing vs. HELOC vs. reverse mortgage, and what each option does to your monthly budget, taxes, and long-term equity, schedule a complimentary consultation with one of our CFP® professionals at Bauman Wealth Advisors.
+If you want a clear comparison of downsizing, HELOC, and reverse mortgage options, along with what each one does to your monthly budget, taxes, and long-term equity, schedule a complimentary consultation with one of our CFP® professionals at Bauman Wealth Advisors.
 We can run a simple equity stress test to help you choose the path that supports your goals with confidence.